Wheel of Misfortune

 “How am I ever going to solve this?!”

 Colleagues I’ve tried this with were a bit skeptical at first.
-Putting jokes or far fetched scenario’s on the post-its during phase 1.
+Putting jokes or far-fetched scenarios on the post-its during phase 1.
 But once confronted with those same cards during their turn with the wheel.
 Their faces switched to something more serious: and quickly they will start scribbling notes.
+That is exactly the sweet spot that you want to reach.
+A safe and constructive brainstorm session but with a slight touch of panic to keep it interesting.

 - “I need to understand this part of the system better.”